andrewpeng02/code-challenge/README.md

 # Code Challenges
 This Python script guides the user through a CLI coding interview.
 It gives the user 1 easy, 1 medium, and 1 hard question (courtesy of Leetcode) randomly pulled from a Firebase Realtime Database with the questions and testcases.
-After the interview, the user gets a score out of 35 and uploads his/her score, name, and email to the database
+After the interview, the user gets a score out of 35 and uploads his/her score, name, and email to the database.
+The expected input file must support taking the proper arguments and printing its answer to stdout.
+An example is provided in example.py

 ![](https://github.com/andrewpeng02/code-challenge/blob/main/README%20images/Screenshot%20app%201.png)